Can You Dry Whites And Colors Together?

 But don’t worry—there are some solutions to this problem.

-If you have access to color-safe bleach (or even just white vinegar), add it to your load of laundry during the rinse cycle.
+If you have access to color-safe bleach (or even white vinegar), add it to your load of laundry during the rinse cycle.
 It will help remove any excess dye from the fabrics without ruining them.

 gold ira scams buyer beware

 If you’re keeping your lights and darks separate, there’s no need to worry about colors bleeding into one another—but if you’d instead wash all your clothes together, that’s fine too!
-The key to combining dark and light clothing is making sure your washer has enough water to dilute any dye that may run from darker garments.
+The key to combining dark and light clothing is ensuring your washer has enough water to dilute any dye that may run from darker garments.
 If you have a top-load washer with an agitator, add just enough water so that the clothes move freely through the machine.
 Select a heavy cycle (or equivalent) with a front-load washer for the best results.

 Do Clothes Need To Be Separated By Color?